Frequently Asked Questions

 When was the pipeline be built?

 Clearing and construction began in 2016.
-The project is projected to be complete in 2017.
+The project was completed in November 2017.

 Why do we need pipelines?

 Pipelines play a vital role in our daily lives.
 Crude oil, which is refined into the gasoline and other fuels that power our cars, boats, planes and trains, is commonly delivered via pipeline, as is the natural gas that heats our homes.
 Pipelines deliver fuel to generate electricity; they supply raw materials that create consumer goods; and they provide the energy that drives our industrial and manufacturing industries.